 Although the details of our addiction and recovery stories may be different, the core of our experiences is often the same.
-Identifying with others who have been through the hell of addiction and made it to other side can provide a cathartic sense of relief, providing both hope and the opportunity to feel seen and perhaps a little less alone.
+Identifying with others who have been through the hell of addiction and made it to the other side can provide a cathartic sense of relief, providing both hope and the opportunity to feel seen and perhaps a little less alone.

 There are lots of places to seek out others’ stories: In group meetings, through therapy, or in online communities.
 Sometimes, though, you just want to curl up with a good book.
 That’s why recovery memoirs are an excellent way to understand someone else’s experience and how it can apply to your own.

 Admittedly, there are a lot of lists there about the best recovery memoirs, which is why ours is a little different.
 We were inspired by the diverse experiences of our own community members.
 Since we care about all kinds of recovery, we wanted to emphasize that drugs and alcohol are not the only ways that women suffer and not everyone recovers through a 12-Step program.
 And while memoirs centered around alcohol addiction are prevalent on this list, there are plenty of others to choose from, too.

 But wherever that journey starts, these memoirs prove that struggle can lead to something beautiful and healing in the end.